Tinkerforge/doc/en/source/Software/API_Bindings_LabVIEW.rst

 The bindings consist of a library (.dll) for all Tinkerforge Bricks and Bricklets (``Tinkerforge.dll``), the C# source of the DLL (in ``source/``) and all available LabVIEW examples (in ``examples/``).
+The examples are stored in LabVIEW 2013 format.
+All examples are provided in LabVIEW 2010 format as well.

 Testing an Example